jboulanger91/Zebrafish_CLEM/README.md

 ### 3. Connectivity Matrix Generation

 Pipeline for computing and visualizing directional connectivity matrices from the **clem_zfish1** connectome.
-Neurons need to be registered to the reference brain for hemisphere asignment.

-**Includes:**
+This includes
 - Import of Neuroglancer-resolution synapse tables
-- Automatic hemisphere classification from mapped meshes (if missing)
+- Automatic hemisphere classification from mapped meshes (neurons need to be registered to the reference brain)
 - Grouping neurons into functional and morphological categories decribed in the manuscript.
 - Construction of two matrix types:
   * **Pooled matrix** (across hemispheres)